Yord/shargs/README.md

 | `only`    | array of values                                                                        | `null`  | The command-line option's value can only be one of the values in this list.
 If `only` is `null`, the value may be set freely.                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | `opts`    | command-line options array                                                             | `null`  | This field is used if the command-line option is a command (if `types` is `null`) to describe the command's options.                                                                                                                                                                                                                                                                                                                                                                                                                                                            |

-\* these fields are required, all others are optional

 #### Functional Options DSL

-Since writing out objects may get tedious, shargs offers a DSL for creating plain command-line option descriptions:
+Since writing out objects is repetetive, shargs includes a DSL for creating command-line options:

 ```js
 const opts = [